Guest and Visitation Policy

 The Guest and Visitation Policy allows for residents and visitors to interact in the Seton Hall residential community, while proving parameters to help promote a safe living environment that is conducive to student learning.
 The Guest and Visitation Policy applies to all Seton Hall University residents and their guests.
 The Policy has been revised for 2020-21 academic year to reflect the health and safety protocols recommended by the Centers for Disease for Control (CDC) and the American College Health Association (ACHA) for mitigation of and reduction of risk related to COVID-19 virus transmission.

-Daytime: 8:01 a.m. until mid-night (11:59 p.m.).
+Daytime: 8:01 a.m. until 11:59 p.m.

 Resident (Host): Any Seton Hall University student who has a current housing assignment.

 A resident (host) student is responsible for his/her guest and their actions at all times.

 The Guest and Visitation policy is in effect on the first day of move-in in the Fall Semester and ends on the last day of classes in the Spring semester.
 During holidays, finals exams, campus emergencies, and other special events on campus, the policies are subject to change.
 Please refer to residence hall staff for further details.